amaurigmartins/LineCableLab/README.md

 - 5 column -   **ExtRadius**: external radius of each conductor in meters.
 - 6 column -   **CondResist**: resistivity of the conductor in ohms-meter.
 - 7 column -   **CondPerm**: relative permeability of the conductor in pu.
 - 8 column -   **InsulRadius**: external radius of insulation in meters.
-Set to NaN if bare conductor.
+Set to `nan` if bare conductor.
 - 9 column -   **InsulPerm**: relative permeability of insulation in pu.
-Set to NaN if bare conductor.
+Set to `nan` if bare conductor.
 - 10 column -  **InsulPermit**: relative permittivity of insulation in pu.
-Set to NaN if bare conductor.
+Set to `nan` if bare conductor.

 ### Loading custom parameters from MAT-files